KittyCAD/modeling-app/README.md

 ## Get started

 We recommend downloading the latest application binary from [our Releases page](https://github.com/KittyCAD/modeling-app/releases).
-If you don't see your architecture supported there, please file an issue.
+If you don't see your platform or architecture supported there, please file an issue.

 ## Running a development build